A framework for the local information dynamics of distributed computation in complex systems: Cellular automata

 \subsection{Examples of distributed computation in CAs}

-In this paper, we will examine the computation carried out by several important ECA rules: \begin{itemize} \item Class IV complex rules 110 and 54 \cite{wolf02} (see \fig{110-raw} and \fig{54-raw}), both of which exhibit a number of glider types and collisions.
-ECA rule 110 is the only proven computationally universal ECA rule \cite{cook04}. \item Rules 22 and 30 as representative class III chaotic rules \cite{wolf02} (see rule 22 in \fig{22-raw}); \item Rules 18 as a class III rule which contains domain walls against a chaotic background domain \cite{wolf84c,han92}. \end{itemize} These CAs each carry out an \textit{intrinsic} computation of the evolution to their ultimate attractor and phase on it (see \cite{wue99} for a discussion of attractors and state space in finite-sized CAs).
+In this chapter, we review analysis of the computation carried out by several important ECA rules: \begin{itemize} \item Class IV complex rules 110 and 54 \cite{wolf02} (see \figu{110-raw} and \figu{54-raw}), both of which exhibit a number of glider types and collisions.
+ECA rule 110 is the only proven computationally universal ECA rule \cite{cook04}. \item Rules 22 and 30 as representative class III chaotic rules \cite{wolf02} (see rule 22 in \figu{22-raw}); \item Rules 18 as a class III rule which contains domain walls against a chaotic background domain \cite{wolf84c,han92}. \end{itemize} These CAs each carry out an \textit{intrinsic} computation of the evolution to their ultimate attractor and phase on it (see \citet{wue99} for a discussion of attractors and state space in finite-sized CAs).
+That is to say, we view the attractor as the end point of an intrinsic computation by the CA -- the dynamics of the transient to the attractor may contain information storage, transfer and modification, while the dynamics on the attractor itself can only contain information storage (since the attractor is either a fixed point or periodic process here).
+As such, we are generally only interested in studying computation during the transient dynamics here, as non-trivial computation processes.